simonkarman/karmannet/README.md

 };
 ```

-> Note: The library is currently under heavy development so the api might receive significant changes up until `version 1.0.0` is released.
+> Note: The library is currently under development so the api might receive significant changes up until `version 1.0.0` is released.
 Backwards compatibility is not guarenteed up until that point.

+## Layered Structure
+The karman multiplayer library is build out of 3 layers.
+The first layer is TCP.
+The karman multiplayer library is build on top of tcp.
+The second layer is the KarmanProtocol layer.
+This layer abstract individual tcp connections and lets you work with clients.
+The third layer is your game layer, which can contain many different modules that use the events invoked by the KarmanProtocol layer.
+Some example modules are a PingModule to keep track of the latency of the connected clients

 ## Development Guide
 The development guide explains how the karman multiplayer library can be used.
 First the tcp protocol and bytes arrays are explained.
 Then the packets that the library uses are explained.
 Then the KarmanServer is discussed in depth.
 After that the KarmanClient is discussed.
 And lastly the Oracle and Replicator pattern is explained.